jlegatheaux/RC2020-assignments/assignment-3/README.md

 # Assignment 3: File Transfers in parallel using TCP and HTTP
 **Note**: The assignment and guidelines below are not in its final version.
 Final version will be available soon.

-## A robust client to download content from one and from multiple HTTP servers
+## Objective: A robust client to download content from one and from multiple HTTP servers

 In this Assignment and its Guidelines you will learn how to program with Sockets to program client/server applications supported by TCP and how to program clients that can transfer contents from HTTTP servers.
 After the initial guidance, diivded into two parts, the final goal is to implement a Client/Server application for File Transfer based on HTTP, where clients can download files from several web-servers used in parallel, in order to maximize the file transfer rate.
 For the assignmemt the implementation of the web-servers are provided as initial material. the assignmemt consists in the developmet of the required client implementation.